toralf/torutils/README.md

 against a Tor relay.
 Currently a 3-digit-number of ips gets blocked.

-The rules for an inbound ip are:
+The rules for an inbound connecting to the local ORPort are:

 1. trust Tor authorities
-2. block the ip for the next 30 min if more than 6 inbound connection attempts per minute are made
+2. block the ip for the next 30 min if > 6 inbound connection attempts per minute are made
-3. block the ip for the next 30 min if more than 3 inbound connections are established
+3. block the ip for the next 30 min if > 3 inbound connections are established
 4. ignore a connection attempt from an ip hosting < 2 relays if 1 inbound connection is already established (*)
-5. ignore a connection attempt if 2 inbound connections are already established
+5. ignore a connection attempt if 2 inbound connections are already established (**)

 (*) Having _jq_ not being installed and deactivating its code would work but would half the cost of a DDoS attempt.

+(**) Deleting rule 4 and changing "2" to "1" in rule 5 would work.
+But that would have an impact for 2 remote Tor relays running at the same ip.
+If both want to talk to the local filtered ORPort, then one of both can initiate its connection to the local ORPort.
+But now the other remote Tor relay has to wait till the local Tor relay opens an outbound connection to it.

 [Here's](./sysstat.svg) a graph to show the effect (data collected with [sysstat](http://pagesperso-orange.fr/sebastien.godard/)).
 Details are in the issues [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636)